sahil121-12/aws-organizations-backup/README.md

 ```

 3. Execute `main.py` to run the project.Choose one of the following options:

-     -To retrieve all details:
+    To retrieve all details:
     ```bash
          python3 main.py --account
     ```
-4. Check the output files in the `output` directory for the generated results.
+5. Check the output files in the `output` directory for the generated results.